 Things to do in Prešov region – 30 places to visit

-The northeastern part of Slovakia is home to the Prešov Region, which is the second largest region in the country.
-Its major part is covered with mountains, highlands, and hills.
-This region also contains the High Tatras mountains and includes the highest point of the whole country.
+The northeastern part of Slovakia is home to Prešov Region, which is the second largest region in the country and the most populous one.
+Its major part is covered with mountains, highlands, hills and forests.
+This region also contains the famous High Tatras mountains and includes the highest point of the whole country.
 Its name is Gerlach peak and reaches a height of 2,654 meters.

 Things to do in Prešov region – Places to visit